splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-icinga-integration.rst

 This is a process check for the long-running script described above.
-If this service goes critical, it will raise an alert via email (since normal alert forwarding can’t work when this service is down).
+If this service goes critical, it will raise an alert via email (since normal alert forwarding can't work when this service is down).